chiarabarbieri/Bio373_Blockcourse/README.md

 plink --bfile HumanDataHO --het
 ```

-Visualize the difference in heterozygosity within populations.
+Download `plink.het` and visualize the difference in heterozygosity within populations with the following R scripts.

 ```{r message=FALSE, warning = FALSE}
 # Import file with heterozigosity info